-Have you noticed that the ads popping up on your computer are more and more relevant to your location, lifestyle and needs?
-You may even sometimes think to yourself, “How’d they know I was in the market for X?”
+Have you noticed that the ads you see are becoming more and more relevant to your location, lifestyle, and needs?
+You may even think to yourself, “How’d they know I was in the market for X?”
 Simple: companies that collect and study behavioral data assign a unique identifier, known as a “cookie,” to your computer.
 Every page you visit is recorded, along with every click of the mouse.
 Most companies also track how long you stay on each page.
-In the past, advertisers could only keep track of user activity on their own website, but these days corporations can keep track of your online behavior even after you leave their site.
+In the past, advertisers could only keep track of user activity on their own website, but these days corporations can keep track of online behavior even after you leave their site.

 How does behavioral targeting work?
 Let’s say you do an online search for “cat toys” and spend half an hour reading about the importance of cat exercise; advertisers will then analyze your tracking cookie’s behavior and most likely make the determination that you’re a cat lover.
 And before you know it, cat related ads are served up to your computer.

 The majority of firms that use behavioral targeting could not care less about your name, address, and phone number.
 What advertisers really want to uncover are the types of websites you visit, how long you spend online, and the phrases you pump into search engines.